COVID protests escalate in Germany | DW | 14.12.2021

 And the "Free Saxons" are taking advantage of this: They have set up a network of 100 Telegram channels and 80 regional groups in Saxony alone, according to Simone Raffael from the Amadeu Antonio Foundation.
 "The main channel is growing every hour.
 We're seeing the tone of debate becoming more and more radical."

-In Germany, this reminds many of the beginnings of Nazi terror on the streets in the nineteen-thirties.
-And it raises concern with those who remember the deadly shooting of Christian Democrat politician Walter Lübcke in front of his own home in 2019 by a right-wing extremist.
+In Germany, this reminds many of the beginnings of Nazi terror on the streets in the 1930s.
+And it raises concern with those who remember the deadly shooting of politician Walter Lübcke, of the center-right Christian Democrats, in front of his own home in 2019 by a right-wing extremist.

 Germany's new Interior Minister Nancy Faeser of the Social Democrats (SPD) has already taken aim at Telegram.